I’ve always been one to take the leap first.

 - My relationship with my wife and kids improve.

-- There’s a general sense of calm in the house.
+- There’s a more palpable sense of calm in the house.

 - Everything tends to flow as it’s supposed to.

-- And when — not if — things go off the rails, I have the mental space and energy to tackle obstacles appropriately and swiftly.
+- And when — not if — things go off the rails, I have the mental space, clarity and energy to tackle obstacles appropriately and swiftly.

 As many of my friends and connections begin to venture into the wonderful world of parenting over the next few years, my hope is that this site becomes a resource for both information and inspiration on how to be a better you and, in turn, a better dad (or mom or person in the world, in general.
 Much of this will be broad advice that applies to many individuals.)